bottlenoselabs/SDL3-cs/README.md

     - Android not yet supported.
 See https://github.com/bottlenoselabs/SDL3-cs/issues/548.
     - Browser (WebAssembly) not yet supported.
 Dependant upon `SDL_GPU` being available.
 See https://github.com/libsdl-org/SDL/pull/12046.
     - Consoles not yet supported.
 For primary support on getting `SDL` in C# running on consoles please refer to [`FNA-XNA`](`https://fna-xna.github.io`) and specifically the documentation of [`FNA on consoles`](https://fna-xna.github.io/docs/appendix/Appendix-B%3A-FNA-on-Consoles/#general-advice).
 If the `FNA-XNA` team helped you in anyway please consider [donating to their cause](https://github.com/sponsors/flibitijibibo).
+5. NuGet packages updated monthly.
+See https://www.nuget.org/packages?q=bottlenoselabs.SDL for list of packages on NuGet.
-4. Semi-automatic continuous delivery.
+6. Semi-automatic continuous delivery.
 All C functions and types intended for export found in SDL3 are automatically generated using [`c2cs`](https://github.com/bottlenoselabs/c2cs).
 This happens via GitHub Action workflows in this repository starting from [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates#) to create the pull request daily.
 Minimal to zero human interaction is the goal for *writing* (generating) the native interopability C# code while human interaction is required for *reviewing* (reading) the code.
   - If you need a specific released version of SDL3, please see https://github.com/bottlenoselabs/SDL3-cs/issues/549.
-5. For the C# native bindings, follow P/Invoke [best practices](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/best-practices) including using only blittable types and C# function pointers for callbacks.
+7. For the C# native bindings, follow P/Invoke [best practices](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/best-practices) including using only blittable types and C# function pointers for callbacks.
 C# types are 1-1 to C types.
 This includes naming conventions.
 This includes enabling and using `unsafe` code in C#.
 However, in some cases, C# types (e.g. `CBool`, `CString`, `Span<T>`) may be perferred over raw C type equivalents in C# for performance or idiomatic reasons.
-6. Runtime marshalling is [disabled](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/disabled-marshalling).
+8. Runtime marshalling is [disabled](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/disabled-marshalling).
 C# functions are 1-1 to C functions using [P/Invoke source generation](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke-source-generation).
 There are no overloads.

 These goals might not align to your goals or your organization's goals to which I recommend looking at other similiar bindings for `SDL3` in C#: